-Isla and Chloe were the top picks for girls' names among UK parents while Chloe, Emma and Julia were popular with other European parents.
-In 2015, Fatima was the name of choice for baby girls born in Ireland to parents not from Europe.
+Isla and Chloe were the top picks for girls' names among UK parents while Chloe, Emma, and Julia were popular with other European parents.
+In 2015, Fatima was the name of choice for baby girls born in Ireland to parents who are not from Europe.

 The recent data also compared the top names of 2015 to those in 1965 when John and Mary reigned supreme.

-Of this year’s top five boys’ names, only James appeared in the 1965 top five while none of 2015’s top girls’ picks were in 1965’s top monikers.
-In 1965, Mary, Margaret, Catherine, Anne and Ann came top of the pile, of which, Mary was the only name to even make the top 100 in 2015.
+Of this year’s top five boys’ names, only James appeared in 1965's top five while none of 2015’s top girls’ picks were in 1965’s top monikers.
+In 1965, Mary, Margaret, Catherine, Anne, and Ann came top of the pile, of which, Mary was the only name to even make the top 100 in 2015.

 Read more: Top 100 Irish last names explained